scrubbedha/Qubes_Drakvuf/README.md

   > :information_source: Performance wise, DRAKVUF in the nested Qubes Xen-on-Xen Ubuntu HVM virtualization environment was untenable on my machine.
 Consider yourself informed if you opt to go the nested HVM route.

 3. `ept=ad=0`: Shortly put this option disables the accessed and thus "dirty" or sullied flags in EPT.
 Inevitably resulting in a performance as it was introduced as a protective measure against the [Meltdown](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability) [transient execution class](https://www.usenix.org/system/files/sec19fall_canella_prepub.pdf) of CPU vulnerabilities back in 2018.
 A mechanism to keep track of whether an arbitrary memory page has been accessed or modified theoretically increases the difficulty for exploitation.

+     `ept=ad=0` is required according to [tklengyel]( https://github.com/QubesOS/qubes-issues/issues/2417#issuecomment-1832979273) who adds additional context:
+     *"`ept=ad=0` is required but not because security reasons but because there is a bug with altp2m + PML that crashes Xen.
+Disabling AD disables PML as well.
+Neither AD nor PML is needed for anything other then live migration so turning them off is no issue and may actually give a little performance benefit."*

 4. `hap_1gb=0` and `hap_2mb=0`: These flags disable the use of 1GB and 2MB page sizes (Huge Pages) with hardware-assisted paging (HAP).
 Huge pages can improve performance, but, if you are noticing a developing trend here, it comes at a security tradeoff.
 Potentially increasing the granularity of memory protection and perhaps increasing the vulnerability to certain types of attacks like [Rowhammer](https://en.wikipedia.org/wiki/Row_hammer)